PhoqueEberlue/TwitterMarkovBot/README.md

 ## How to use it ?

-Pre Requirements: Python 3, Python twitter, an Twitter developper account
+Pre Requirements: Python 3, **Python twitter**, ***an Twitter developper account***

-First, put your API keys that you can find at https://developer.twitter.com/en/apps/ and copy paste the different keys in the area made for it in the config.py file.
+First, put your [API keys](https://developer.twitter.com/en/apps/) that you can find at  and copy paste the different keys in the area made for it in the config.py file.

-Then you have to get the ID of the account that you want to gather tweets https://tweeterid.com/ and put it in the bot.py file at the line 39.
+Then you have to [get the ID of the account](https://tweeterid.com/) that you want to gather tweets and put it in the bot.py file at the line 39.

 Finaly just launch bot.py script by using a cmd or the .bat file.

 ![Screenshot](img/CommandExample.png)

-## How does it work ?
+# How does it work ?

 First you should probably do some research on Markov chain, because it can be used in many different situation, and this project here is just one of the uses of it.